CLUNES MAN Wayne Glennie is fed up with picking up other people's rubbish from his paddocks.

 "Of this food packaging represented 22 per cent, beverage containers 20 per cent, bottle tops, lids and straws 10 per cent and confectionery wrappers 8 per cent.

-"Beverage containers counts [at 22 per cent] increased by 2.6 per cent over 2017 counts - and are now 2.8 per cent above NSW figures and 9.6 per cent above SA, neighbouring states which have adopted a successful container deposit/refund system."
+"Beverage container counts [at 22 per cent] increased by 2.6 per cent over 2017 counts - and are now 2.8 per cent above NSW figures and 9.6 per cent above SA, neighbouring states which have adopted a successful container deposit and refund system."

 The locations cleaned up included waterways, parks, beaches, roadways and bushland.